thomassuedbroecker/cloud-native-starter/workshop/03-rest-api.md

 }
 ```

-The class **Author** has the defines the structure the JSON data exchange.
+The class **Author** defines the structure for the JSON data exchange.

 ```java
 public class Author {